Home

 If you’d like a zester that makes short work of zesting citrus or ginger, my favorite is the Microplane Fine Grater.
 It has razor sharp cutting teeth and a plastic sheathe to protect you when it’s in your drawer, and to prevent dulling.

 It’s also much easier to collect the zest, and to clean, than the old style graters.
-It’s one of my favorite new toys.
+It’s one of my favorite toys.

 back to top

-Return from Mexican Gluten Free Cake Recipe to Gluten Free Cake Ideas
+Return to Gluten Free Cake Ideas

-More Gluten Free Recipes More Mexican Foods
+More Gluten Free Cake Recipes More Mexican Foods

-Return from Mexican Gluten Free Cake Recipe to GF Around The World Home
+to GF Around The World Home

 Subscribe to my monthly e-zine and